-The second way to gamify your opt-ins is to try a spin-to-win or play-to-win email capture form on your site.
+Try a spin-to-win or play-to-win email capture form on your site.
 You may find Wheel of Fortune something only your grandma watches, but there is something about spinning a wheel and being rewarded by fate that is rather addicting.

 And that’s pretty much what spin-to-win options are.
 Again, Justuno offers this option, and they easily integrate with Sendlane.